iitzrohan/atomic/README.md

 Bazzite is gnome version.
 Bazzite Desktop version includes nvidia drivers.
 ISOs are built for aurora/bazzite/bluefin/cosmic and are artifacts.

-Note, this is also a place I use to experiment before making changes in Universal Blue.

 Occaisionally, I will build beta versions around Fedora Major Release time.

 ## Tags

 ### Desktop Images

 These images are aimed for desktop use.
-All of them are based on Bluefin's stable-daily.
+All of them are based on Bluefin's latest, Aurora's latest, Bazzite's latest.

 Aurora is built from Aurora, Bluefin from Bluefin, and Cosmic from base-main.

+Bazzite is based on gnome, Bazzite-nvidia is based on gnome-nvidia and Bazzite-deck is based on gnome deck image.

 All images have zfs support.
 Nvidia Images have nvidia included as well.